& First Communion

 Those children and their parent(s) will meet with Ms. Sam for a meeting.

-Step 3: Parent & Child Meditation Series
+Parent & Child Meditation Series

+In the second half of the year, the child preparing will attend three (3) mediation sessions with a parent or special adult.
 These meditations lay the ground work to prepare our hearts to respond to the voice of the Good Shepherd in the gift of these Sacraments.

-Step 4: First Communion Retreat
+First Communion Retreat

-step 6: celebration of First Communion
+Celebration of First Communion